-But those who search for and find Wallace Frost houses are a different breed There's a magic about the architect who designed houses in the metropolitan area in the late '20s and early '30s that has a lure that equals great paintings, diamonds or Oriental trea-
+But those who search for and find Wallace Frost houses are a different breed There's a magic about the architect who designed houses in the metropolitan area in the late '20s and early '30s that has a lure that equals great paintings, diamonds or Oriental treasures.

 Finding a Frost home isn't easy; most sell before they ever go on the market.
 Leslie Brooks of Birmingham was aware of that when she and her husband, Bruce, used to talk about Frost in reverent tones.
 In her search, Mrs. Brooks took the most direct route.
-She identified the Frost homes in the Birmingham area in which she wanted to live and further refined her list to the ones she figured she and her husband could afford.
+She identified the Frost homes in the Birmingham area in which she wanted to live and further refined her list to the ones she figured she and her husband could alford.
 Then she contacted the owners directly although none of the homes were for sale.

 "I would stop by and leave my name on the back of a recipe card," she said.
-"My friends used to tease me saying I was getting a reputation as that crazy lady who was always putting messages on the back of a card that said 'from the kitchen of.'"
+"My friends used to tease me saying I was getting a reputation as that crazy lady who was always putting messages on the back of a card that said 'from the kitchen of."

-But she never had any luck contact-ing the people who lived at 244 Wimbleton although this happened to be a Frost home she and her husband particularly admired from the outside.
+But she never had any luck contacting the people who lived at 244 Wimbleton although this happened to be a Frost home she and her husband particularly admired from the outside.
 SHE DID LEAVE a card with another Frost home owner, John Richardson, and when he heard that 244 Wimbleton might be sold, he called the Brookses.
 She said Richardson understood her quest, he had gone through a similar hunt himself.
-When he was transferred to this area from California, he told his family the only solace for leaving the Pacific Coast sunshine would be to live in a Wallace Frost home regrets.
-"I saw that bay window in the living room and I knew my grand piano be-longed there," Mrs. Brooks said.
-"Every morning when we get up we find something else to enjoy - it's like liv-ing in a dream."
+When he was transferred to this area from California, he told his family the only solace for leaving the Pacific Coast sunshine would be to live in a Wallace Frost home

-Leslie and Bruce Brooks made an appointment to see the home on Winibleton, stepped into the foyer, took one quick look at the living room and bought the house.
+Leslie and Bruce Brooks made an appointment to see the home on Wimbleton, stepped into the foyer, took one quick look at the living room and bought the house.
 They moved in last December.
 No second thoughts - and no

+No second thoughts - and no regrets.
+"I saw that bay window in the living